Please read these rules and judging criteria carefully:

 Who is eligible?

-You must be a current UCSF postdoc at the time of entering the contest, and through October 2017.
+You must be a current UCSF postdoc (appointed in a UCSF postdoc title code) at the time of entering the contest, and through October 2018.
 Your presentation must be based on your own, original research.
 Postdocs who entered the contest or who were finalists in previous years ARE eligible to enter again; however, the winner and runner-up of previous contests are not eligible to enter again.

 How to enter